stefan346/core-staking-tool/staking-tool/README.md

 ## How to stake & unstake bitcoins

+Download electrum.
+Private key is expected to be in WIF format when interacting with the CLI tool.

 A walkthrough using test data.
 Replace with your own data.
 Use https://www.epochconverter.com/ to get the unix epoch time.

 You can broadcast your signed BTC transaction on one of the following websites: